SAP Policy for Financial Aid Recipients

 A student whose average drops below the minimum requirement will be placed on financial aid warning for the subsequent semester.

 - Accumulated Hours: Students that receive financial aid at Lynchburg College are allowed up to 150% of the published credit hours needed to graduate in their program.
 For example, if the chosen program requires 124 credits to graduate, the student must complete their degree within 186 attempted hours.
+For example a graduate program that requires 60 hours is allowed up to 90 credits to graduate.

 If after the warning period, a student is denied financial aid for failure to meet any of the above standards for satisfactory academic progress, the student may request an appeal of the decision.
 Such a request must be caused by one of the following reasons: